 About Nickey Radio

-Nickey Radio will be licensed by OFCOM.
-This is how they define community Radio: Community radio stations typically cover a small geographical area with a coverage radius of up to 5km and are run on a not-for-profit basis.
+Nickey Radio is an online community radio station, also searchable on Tune-In.
+We are licensed by PPL & PRS.
+Community radio stations typically cover a small geographical area and are run on a not-for-profit basis.
 They can cater for whole communities or for different areas of interest such as a particular ethnic group, age group or interest group.
 Community radio stations reflect a diverse mix of cultures and interests.
 For example, you can listen to stations which cater for urban or experimental music, while others are aimed at younger people, religious communities or the Armed Forces and their families.

 What services must a community radio station provide?